FilippoDeSilva/cursor-ai-bypass/README.md

 # 🚀 Looking for an even simpler telemetry reset solution?

-Check out my latest project, [**Wincur**](https://github.com/FilippoDeSilva/win-cur) —
-a fast, one-click tool for professional telemetry cleanup.
+Check out my latest project, [**Wincur**](https://github.com/FilippoDeSilva/win-cur) —  a fast, one-click tool that works for windsurf, cursor and warp all at once.

 ## Cursor AI Telemetry Bypass Script